A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 bash

-# Restrict log directory permissions (Linux/macOS example)
+# Restrict access to Docker Desktop logs (Linux/macOS example)

-chmod 700 ~/Library/Containers/com.docker.docker/Data/log/
+chmod 700 ~/Library/Containers/com.docker.docker/Data/log

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.